-Frodo begins the game as your Ring-bearer.
+Frodo will often begin the game as your Ring-bearer.
 He bears The One Ring for you, much as when he carried the Ring in his pocket or on a chain around his neck.

 When can he put on the Ring?